Maine Soil Health Network: Sharing Soil Health Data and Practices to Increase Farm Viability and Climate Resilience

 Education/outreach description:

-In 2022, we focused on in-person farmer workshops, over online webinars as a means of increasing attendance.
-For our 2022/2023 winter educational workshop series, we held a full day workshop at the Ecology School, located in Saco, Maine.
-This convening was scheduled to be an overnight retreat, however based on farmer feedback we split the event into two workshops, one at the Ecology School and one scheduled for January of 2023 at Viles Arboretum.
-The farmer to farmer retreat at the Ecology School provide an opportunity for the farms in the network to spend time together during the off-season.
-This event was planned with two sessions, a morning session with a presentation from each farm on soil health lessons and challenges, and an afternoon session in facilitated breakout conversations to allow the groups to learn from each other in facilitated conversation with the help of the Ecology School’s educators.
+For MSHN farm participants we held three full-day in-person workshops to facilitate peer-to-peer reflections and learning, networking, and training.
+In fall of 2022 we held a full day workshop at the Ecology School, located in Saco, Maine with a focus on providing an opportunity for the farms in the network to spend time together during the off-season.
+This event was planned with two sessions, a morning session with a presentation from each farm on soil health lessons and challenges, and an afternoon session in facilitated breakout conversations to allow the groups to learn from each other and discuss practices implemented on farms.
 We had 1-2 representatives from 12 out of the 16 participating farms attend.
-Our January 2023 Event was focus on climate adaptation planning and we have invited UMaine Professor, Dr. Rachel Schattman and her graduate students to lead educational content.
+Our January 2023 Event was focused on climate adaptation planning and we invited UMaine Professor, Dr. Rachel Schattman and her graduate students to lead educational content.
 This event took place at Viles Arboretum and was designed to support farmers with tools and training to link their on-farm soil health results to long-term climate adaptation planning.
+Finally in February 2024 we held a wrap up and climate adaptation planning event at Wolfe’s Neck Center.
+This event was focused on a share out of the climate adaptation planning process, and was also an opportunity for participants to share feedback on the full cohort program, the soil health benchmarking study, and learn about new funding and programming to support climate adaptation, soil health practice implementation, and further funding of the Pasa Soil Health Benchmarking study.

 Learning Outcomes